loda-lang/loda-programs/programs/oeis/list2.md

 * [A285475](http://oeis.org/A285475) ([L12 program](A285475.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A285476](http://oeis.org/A285476) ([L05 program](A285476.asm)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 6", based on the 5-celled von Neumann neighborhood.
 * [A285524](http://oeis.org/A285524) ([L24 program](A285524.asm)): a(n) is the value d<n/2 maximizing the expression d!*(d + 1)!*(2^(n-2*d-1)*stirling2(n-d, d+1), for n>=4.
+* [A285612](http://oeis.org/A285612) ([L15 program](A285612.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 62", based on the 5-celled von Neumann neighborhood.
 * [A285766](http://oeis.org/A285766) ([L12 program](A285766.asm)): Maximum spillway height for a zero or one bend minimal area lake in a number square.
 * [A285869](http://oeis.org/A285869) ([L06 program](A285869.asm)): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial in the open interval (-sqrt(2), +sqrt(2)).
 * [A285870](http://oeis.org/A285870) ([L10 program](A285870.asm)): a(n) = floor(n/2) - floor((n+1)/6), n >= 0.